How much will I have to pay?

 Southampton City Council will consider requests for the part or full payment of CIL by the provision of land or infrastructure.

 What happens if I don’t pay the CIL?
+SHOW

 - Removal of the instalment facility

-- Impose surcharges and late payment interest
+- Imposing surcharges and late payment interest

-- Issue a CIL Stop Notice
+- Issuing a CIL Stop Notice

-- Seek committal to prison
+- Seeking committal to prison

 How is the CIL calculated?
+SHOW

 The Community Infrastructure Levy (CIL) is calculated per square metre.